ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 You create a cluster and run `ibmcloud ks cluster get --cluster <cluster>` to check its status.
 The cluster **State** is `normal`, but the **Ingress Subdomain** and **Ingress Secret** are not available.

 {: tsCauses}
 Even if the cluster is in a `normal` state, the Ingress subdomain and secret might still be in progress.
-The Ingress subdomain and secret creation follows a process that might take more than 15 minutes to complete:
+The Ingress subdomain and secret creation follows a process that might take more than 15 minutes to complete.

+**Classic clusters**:

 1. When worker nodes are fully deployed and ready on the VLANs, a portable public and a portable private subnet for the VLANs are ordered.
 2. After the portable subnet orders are successfully fulfilled, the `ibm-cloud-provider-vlan-ip-config` config map is updated with the portable public and portable private IP addresses.
-3. When the `ibm-cloud-provider-vlan-ip-config` config map is updated, the public ALB is triggered for creation.
+3. When the `ibm-cloud-provider-vlan-ip-config` config map is updated, one public ALB per zone is triggered for creation.
-4. A load balancer service that exposes the ALB is created and assigned an IP address (classic clusters) or a hostname (VPC clusters).
+4. A load balancer service that exposes the ALB is created and assigned an IP address.
-5. The load balancer IP address or hostname is used to register the Ingress subdomain in Cloudflare.
+5. The load balancer IP address is used to register the Ingress subdomain in Cloudflare.
 Cloudflare might have latency during the registration process.

 If you create a classic cluster that is connected to private VLANs only, or if you create a free cluster, no Ingress subdomain or secret are created.
 {: note}

+**VPC clusters**:

+1. When you create a VPC cluster, one public and one private VPC load balancer is automatically created outside of your cluster in your VPC.
+2. One public ALB per zone is triggered for creation.
+3. A load balancer service that exposes the ALB is created and assigned a hostname.
+4. The load balancer hostname is used to register the Ingress subdomain in Cloudflare.
+Cloudflare might have latency during the registration process.

 {: tsResolve}
 Typically, after the cluster is ready, the Ingress subdomain and secret are created after 15 minutes.
 If the Ingress subdomain and secret are still unavailable after your cluster is in a `normal` state for more than 15 minutes, you can check the progress of the creation process by following these steps: